OctopusDeploy/docs/src/pages/docs/getting-started/index.md

 ## Runbook automation {#octopus-runbooks}

 A deployment is only one phase in the life of an application.
 There are many other tasks that are performed to keep an application operating.
-A large part of DevOps is running operations separate from deploying applications, and this is where runbooks helps.
+A large part of DevOps is running operations separate from deploying applications, and this is where runbooks help.

 Octopus Runbooks automate routine maintenance and emergency operations tasks like infrastructure provisioning, database management, and website failover and restoration.